pablo-castilla/pablo-castilla.github.io/_posts/2025-06-29-terraria-opt-1.md

 ## Linearization
 Currently, our objective function is quadratic, which is slower to solve than if it were linear.
 While doing this project, I found a trick to linearize quadratic functions of binary variables.
-I decided to implement it and compare its performance in Gurobi versus the nonlinear case above.
+I decided to implement it and compare its performance in Gurobi versus the bilinear formulation above.

 For two decision variables $$x_1, x_2$$, the expression $$x_1 x_2$$ can be linearized by creating a new binary decision variable $$x_3$$ and adding the following constraints: